-As you have been researching insulation choices for your project, you have probably come across many different types of insulation including fiberglass, cellulose, and spray foam.
+As you have been researching insulation choices for your project, you have probably come across many different types of insulation including, fiberglass, cellulose, and spray foam.

 You have heard about spray foam, but you aren’t too familiar with it or how exactly it works.

-Icynene spray foam is a newer type of insulation that has been around since 1986.
+Icynene-Lapolla spray foam is a newer type of insulation that has been around since 1986.

-At the same time, homeowners of existing homes are deciding to retrofit their attics, walls, and crawl spaces with spray foam to fix uncomfortable room issues as well as save money on monthly energy bills.
+At the same time, homeowners of existing homes are deciding to retrofit their attics, walls, and crawl spaces with spray foam to fix uncomfortable room issues and save money on monthly energy bills.

 What is Spray Foam Insulation?